- Written by Dr.Mehmet Demircioglu

 Do not send only one emotional photo to a repair surgeon.
 Send a structured case.
 A structured case saves time and helps the surgeon give a more serious opinion.

-The more complex the case, the more important the documentation becomes.
+The more complex the case, the more useful the documentation becomes.

-Good documentation also protects the patient from changing the story in his own mind.
-When someone is distressed, every mirror check can feel worse than the last one.
+Good documentation also protects you from changing the story in your own mind.
+When you are distressed, every mirror check can feel worse than the last one.
 Consistent photos make the discussion more grounded.

-They also help a surgeon see whether the problem is stable.
+They also help a surgeon see whether the weak point is stable.
 A stable problem can be planned.
 A changing problem may need more time, medical treatment, or a different diagnosis before surgery.

 How do I decide whether repair surgery is wise?